kubescape/kubescape.io/docs/use_cases/misconfiguration-remediation-best-practice.md

 Implement Kubescape’s recommended corrective actions to resolve identified issues proactively.

-Embed Kubescape scans into your routine operations to uphold and enhance security standards.
+Embed Kubescape scans into your routine operations to maintain and enhance security standards.

 ## **What’s Next?**